Rahul-Raviprasad/CSS-Must-Know-stuff/Media queries/mediaQueries.md

 style sheets in the link tags will still download even if media queries would return(Although they will not apply)

 ## Logical operators
-Complex media queries can be formed using logcal operators like "and", "only" and "not".
+Complex media queries can be formed using logical operators like "and", "only" and "not".

 ### "and"
 This requires each chained feature to return true in order for the query to be true.